 Through innovative curricular designs, early clinical experiences, and mentorship, the department is focused on producing highly competent, caring, and compassionate Family Medicine physicians, helping reduce the shortage of primary care physicians in our Texas communities.

 Our faculty provides leadership and instruction to undergraduate osteopathic medical students in courses that emphasizes culturally competent interpersonal and communication skills, professionalism, clinical and procedural skills including osteopathic manipulative treatment, problem solving, and basic science integration.The Texas College of Osteopathic Medicine (TCOM) prides itself on making the Department of Family Medicine and Osteopathic Manipulative Medicine the keystone to its campus.
 The educational responsibilities of the department span the delivery of education to TCOM 1st and 2nd year DO students, mandatory 3rd year CORE rotations in OMM and in Family Medicine, FM, ONM and combined FM/ONM Residents, statewide GME programs, and CME programs for physicians.

 Medical City Fort Worth is our educational partner for graduate medical education.
 Our residency programs are top notch and sought after by highly qualified candidates.

-Currently the Department aims to provide a medical home and comprehensive quality care for the entire family at our 3 clinical sites.
-These include the Patient Care Center on campus, Eagle Ranch in Saginaw, and our Seminary Clinic in Fort Worth.
-We are proud to offer the convenience of extended and weekend hours at many of our clinical sites as well inpatient care for our hospitalized patients at Plaza Medical Center at Fort Worth.
+We aim to provide a medical home and comprehensive quality care for the entire family at our clinical sites as well as specialty care of musculoskeletal, sports medicine and osteopathic approaches to systemic diseases in our specialty clinics.
+These include the Patient Care Center on campus, and our Seminary Clinic in Fort Worth.
+We are proud to offer inpatient care for our hospitalized patients at Medical City Fort Worth.